safahas/wizword_new/README.md

 Notes on UI vs Backend environment:
 - The Streamlit UI and the FastAPI backend run as separate processes and each reads its own environment.
-- The pre‑game progress banner text “Preparing FlashCard words and hints… (N/T)” uses the UI’s `FLASHCARD_POOL_MAX` to compute T.
+- The pre‑game progress banner text “Preparing FlashCard words and hints… (N/T)” uses the UI’s `FLASHCARD_POOL_MAX` to compute T. Login and pre‑game with FlashCard default are optimized via lazy init; heavy FlashCard work runs in the background.
+Gameplay pulls from the existing pool.
+If no word is ready yet, the hint button briefly shows “Preparing word…” instead of blocking.
 - If the banner shows an unexpected T, restart Streamlit with the desired value in that shell:
   - PowerShell: `$env:FLASHCARD_POOL_MAX="20"; ./venv/Scripts/streamlit run streamlit_app.py`